AnmolBehera/E-Clothing/README.md

 ### Footer

 As you know that every website have the header and footer.
 Also in this this website, we have a pritty footer which helps you to move the different kinds of the important pages.
+In the footer section you can move to different sections like contact us, privacy policy, terms and condition etc. to know more about Our website

 ![Screenshot (269)](https://github.com/AnmolBehera/E-Clothing/assets/105370000/268e8993-07e7-475e-aaab-187d417dd5ee)